F-U-Njoku/filter-fs-impact-on-classification/README.md

 ```
 pip install -r requirements.txt
 ```
-After navigating to the path where the experiment scripts are stored (do make sure youe VE is activated), a script is executed with the following command:
+After navigating to the path where the experiment scripts are stored (do make sure your VE is activated), a script is executed with the following command:
 ```
 python script-name.py >> outputfile-name.csv
 ```